j4w8n/supakit/README.md

 ```

 ### Client-side usage
 The built-in Supabase client relies on `$env/dynamic/public`.
+Supakit's custom `CookieStorage` is used for the client.

 ```html
 <!-- some client-side file -->